 Murder is one of the most serious criminal charges in North Carolina.
 Depending on the circumstances, a person charged with first-degree murder can face either life in prison without parole or the death penalty.

 Because of the seriousness associated with murder cases, few North Carolina criminal defense attorneys handle any in their career.
 Before you hire an attorney, make sure your case is not the lawyer’s first murder case.
 When your future is on the line, you need experience.
-With over a decade handling homicide cases in North Carolina, Randall & Stump, PLLC, can help.
+With over a decade handling homicide cases in North Carolina, the criminal attorneys at Randall & Stump, PLLC, can help.

 Call (980) 237-4579 right now to get legal advice during a free initial consultation with an experienced and board-certified criminal defense attorney from Randall & Stump, PLLC.
 The defense strategy we use on your behalf is always going to depend on the particular circumstances of your case.
 What doesn’t change is the amount of work and effort we put into your case and our attention to detail that uncovers defenses what others might miss.
 Contact us today to schedule a free case consultation.

 There are generally two types of homicide charges: